-L6272E: Two or more mutually exclusive attributes specified for Execution region <regname>
+L6272E: Two or more mutually exclusive attributes specified for Execution region <regname> This message indicates a problem with the scatter file.

-L6273E: Section <objname>(<secname>) has mutually exclusive attributes (READONLY and ZI)

-This message indicates a problem with the object file.
+L6273E: Section <objname>(<secname>) has mutually exclusive attributes (READONLY and ZI) This message indicates a problem with the object file.